Do you know the difference between a turntable and a record player?

 A record player is an overall audio system setup that includes a pair of speakers and an amplifier along with the turntable.

-It is much more elaborate than a turntable and usually includes a ton of additional features, like the ability to play various other file formats (CD, MP3, radio, etc.).
+It is much more elaborate than a turntable and usually includes a ton of additional features, like the ability to play various other file formats.
+These record players can play CDs, cassettes, MP3s, radio, etc.

 The main drawback of a record player is size.